A thermodynamic framework for non-isothermal phenomenological models of isotropic Mullins effect: Thermodynamic framework

 where we have used the classical Fourier law for the heat flux, that is

 and the standard algebraic manipulations that allow us to identify the entropy flux and the entropy production.
+(If needed, a more sophisticated heat conduction law can be used instead of~\eqref{eq:23}.)
 If we prescribe the constitutive relation for the Cauchy stress tensor as in~\eqref{eq:15}, then the first term in the curly bracket vanishes, and since $\dd{\fenergymechamax}{t} \geq 0$, we see that the right-hand side of~\eqref{eq:24} is non-negative.
 Consequently, the second law of thermodynamics is clearly satisfied.
 We also see that the entropy is being produced only in two processes---heat conduction and loading along the primary loading path.

-Finally, using the fact that $\entropy = - \pd{\fenergy}{\temp}(\temp, y_1, \dots, y_N)$, and the fact that the formula for the Helmholtz free energy is known, we see that~\eqref{eq:24} can be in fact rewritten as the evolution equation for the temperature, see, for example, \cite{hron.j.milos.v.ea:on} for this classical manipulation.
-Indeed, if the Cauchy stress tensor takes the form~\eqref{eq:15} and if we use the Fourier law~\eqref{eq:23} and identity~\eqref{eq:21}, then the application of the chain rule on the left-hand side of entropy evolution equation~\eqref{eq:14} gives us
+Finally, using the fact that $\entropy = - \pd{\fenergy}{\temp}(\temp, y_1, \dots, y_N)$, and the fact that the formula for the Helmholtz free energy is known~\eqref{eq:6}, we see that~\eqref{eq:24} can be in fact rewritten as the evolution equation for the temperature, see, for example, \cite{hron.j.milos.v.ea:on} for this classical manipulation.
+If we assume that $\fenergymecha$ can be multiplicatively decomposed as